AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 1. Tabs that allow you to toggle the current view of your programs.
    * **Home** view (default) that selects the **My Programs** view with an overview of all programs
    * **License** that accesses the [License Dashboard](/help/implementing/cloud-manager/license-dashboard.md).
-   * Note that the tabs default to closed and can be revealed using the hamburger menu in the [Cloud Manager header](#cloud-manager-header).
+   * Note that the tabs default to closed and can be revealed using https://spectrum.adobe.com/static/icons/workflow_18/Smock_ShowMenu_18_N.svg in the [Cloud Manager header](#cloud-manager-header).
 1. [Statistics and call-to-action](#statistics) for an overview of your recent activity
 1. [**My Programs** section](#my-programs-section) with an overview of all your programs
 1. [Quick links](#quick-links-section) to access related resources easily.